crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 | I/O concurrency | Yes | Yes | Yes | Yes |
 | Rails compatible | Yes | No | Yes | Yes |

 Creation and switching benchmarks are from [Samuel Williams' fiber-vs-thread performance comparison][fiber-bench].
 Fibers create 20x faster and switch 10x faster than threads.
-But the real cost difference is in what the OS sees: each thread is a kernel object with scheduler state, each fiber exists entirely in userspace.
+The memory row is about virtual address space reserved by the platform/runtime, not resident memory.
+The benchmark reports actual RSS, where the gap is much smaller than the virtual stack numbers suggest.
+But the shape is still real: each thread is a kernel object with scheduler state and a stack reservation, while each fiber is scheduled in userspace.
 Ractors give you parallelism too, but can't run Rails.
 Everything is a tradeoff.

 ## How scheduling works